 A wrongful death is without question one of the most devastating events a person can ever endure.
+Losing anyone you love is incredibly difficult to process.
+Losing someone suddenly to negligence makes that trauma all the worse.
 Emotional grief is only compounded by the unfairness of such a situation, causing most people to feel like they have nowhere to turn.
-At the Lenahan Law Firm, we know differently.
+At The Lenahan Law Firm, we know differently.

 We have established ourselves as compassionate advocates on behalf of those suffering from a wrongful death and are committed to fighting for justice on their behalf.
 With over 50 years of combined experience and client testimonials unlike any other firm, you can have complete confidence in the outstanding legal representation we offer.

-Fill out a free case evaluation today to speak directly with a Dallas wrongful death lawyer.
+Fill out a free case evaluation or call our office at (214) 295-1008 to speak with a Dallas wrongful death lawyer.

 This type of legal action can allow the decedent's survivors to sue for damages related to the loss of their loved one, including their lost income and the loss of their personal relationship.
 To be eligible to file, however, certain requirements surrounding the details of a person’s death must be satisfied.